 - Water damage such as a tidal wave or tsunami.

 - An explosion.
-But typically covered under a home insurance policy.
+But explosions are typically covered under a home insurance policy.

 - Your own failure to try to save property at the time of the quake, which the policy might refer to as “neglect.”